contensis/docs-management-http/nodes/update-a-node.md

 }
 ```

-A node name cannot be longer than 50 characters.
-If you attempt to create a node with a name which breaches this you will get the following response:
+A node slug cannot be longer than 50 characters.
+If you attempt to create a node with a slug which breaches this you will get the following response:

 ```json
 {